timothelaborie/better_mystudies/README.md

 # Features

 ## Video Player
-improves the video player that is used for lecture recordings by adding new controls:
+Improves the video player that is used for lecture recordings by adding new controls:

 - up arrow changes speed to 2x
 - down arrow changes speed to 1x